Children, Young People & Families Practice Programme

 Safeguarding complexity, developmental differences, neurodivergence, family systems and engagement challenges can make early practice in this area feel high-stakes.
 Drawing on substantial combined experience in counselling, psychotherapy, safeguarding, service leadership and training, we created this programme to help bridge that gap.

 Rather than adapting a generic training model, we have developed a specialist programme shaped by the realities of practice and designed to support practitioners to work more safely, confidently and effectively with children, young people and families.
-This is a distinctive training offer, developed from real expertise and built to prepare practitioners for the realities of the work.
+This is a distinctive training offer, developed from real practice experience and built to prepare practitioners for the realities of the work.

 The team behind this programme

-Sarah McFadyen, BABCP
+Sarah McFadyen, BABCP No. 130417

 Course Lead